What is a Postmaster or Mail Superintendent?

 |State||Annual Mean Salary|

-What Tools do Postmasters and Mail Superintendents Use?
+Tools & Technologies Used by Postmasters and Mail Superintendents

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Postmasters and Mail Superintendents: